 One of the most important ways a doctor can help a patient during one-on-one analysis is by building trust from the start and throughout the sessions.
 Trust helps a patient feel safe.

 Expressing respect and warmth is key.
 Also, the doctor should be genuinely interested and curious when working with a new patient.

 All preconceived notions about a patient should be put aside.
 Matters relating to cultural backgrounds or spiritual beliefs that may be important to the patient should be allowed in a free and open discussion.
 The patient should feel that both doctor and patient are on a joint exploration through the patient's history, life experiences and current symptoms.

 Essential to good communication during one-on-one analysis is doctor empathy.
-It is important for a patient to perceive that the doctor is empathetic to his or her issues and problems.
+It is important for a doctor to be empathetic to the patients' issues and problems.
 It helps patients feel like they have "been heard".